MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-diagnostics-analyzer.md

 The diagnostics operation can be divided into three simple steps:

-- Step 1 - Setup the ADFSToolbox module on the primary AD FS server or WAP server
+- Step 1 - Set up the ADFSToolbox module on the primary AD FS server or WAP server
 - Step 2 - Execute the diagnostics and upload the file to AD FS Help
 - Step 3 - View diagnostics analysis and resolve any issues